Kevin Works with World Renew to ‘Change the Story’15th February, 2016

 "This assignment was both exhilarating and inspiring", reflects Rudi.
 "I had a very short timeframe in which to travel, meet the beneficiaries and capture the right shots, but luckily I enjoy fast-paced work!"
 As a visual storyteller, Rudi's strength lies in his honest appreciation for the diverse experiences of people from cultures different to his own, which comes unusually naturally to him.
 He was thriving in his capacity to portray people's hopes and dreams through positive imagery during this assignment, as he skilfully wove their improved future prospects into the visual narrative.
 "These women were very much aware that they're getting a unique opportunity, and they couldn't say enough about how much their grocery businesses and restaurants have grown as a result of the training", he explains.
 "I really wanted to capture their enthusiasm, because it was clear that they had gained such a boost of confidence by participating in SURI".

-As an Australia of nearby Indonesian descent, Rudi was also moved and inspired by the sense of community here.
+As an Australian of nearby Indonesian descent, Rudi was also moved and inspired by the sense of community here.
 Many of the female entrepreneurs are in their 40s, 50s and 60s with retired husbands and adult children to support; starting a business alone can obviously be a stressful and challenging experience under such circumstances.
 Yet SURI has clearly brought them together into a supportive network and given them continual guidance.

 Watch Rudi's video for yourself by clicking the play button.